jeremymarmolejo/SwordFightGame/README.md

-# Gaming files
+# Intermediate Javascript/html project
-Heree to build my skills and share to many easy and fun games to learn to code
+Here is my first project that took a decent amount time.
+Uses Object orientated Programming for the fighters and hmtl basics for health bars, Clock, and building the canvas.Enjoy!!!